unusnullus/alcum-smart/docs/Zapper_User_Guide.md

-# Zapper Contract - User Guide
+# Zapper Contract - Comprehensive User Guide

 ## What is the Zapper?

-The Zapper is a smart contract that helps you invest in copper-backed assets by converting your cryptocurrencies into CUP tokens and then depositing them into the xCUP vault.
-It's like a bridge that automatically converts your digital money into copper investments.
+The Zapper is a sophisticated DeFi protocol contract that enables seamless investment in copper-backed assets.
+It serves as a comprehensive bridge that converts various cryptocurrencies (USDC, ETH, and other ERC20 tokens) into CUP tokens and deposits them into the xCUP vault through a curator-approved process.

+### Key Features:
+- **Multi-token Support**: Accept USDC, ETH, and various ERC20 tokens
+- **Automated Swapping**: Integrate with Uniswap V2 for token conversions
+- **Curator Approval System**: Professional oversight for deposit approvals
+- **Flexible Claiming**: Support for both individual and batch operations
+- **External Integrations**: Host-to-host deposit flows for institutional use
+- **Price Protection**: Slippage protection and price snapshot mechanisms

 ## Core Components